I’m glad you’re here!

-Writing is an act both deeply personal and brave.
+Writing is a brave, deeply personal act.
 No matter where you are in your writing journey, your writing is your own, and you deserve to be treated with respect, consideration, and professionalism.
 My role is to provide positive, constructive editorial feedback to help you gain new insights to your work.

 I offer several services at various rates, all of which are in alignment with current industry standards.

 Thanks for stopping by!
-The editors listed on this page are all talented, skilled professionals with varying specializations and backgrounds.
+The editors listed below are all talented, skilled professionals with varying specializations and backgrounds.
 All of us have MFAs in Writing from the Vermont College of Fine Arts.
 While our approaches to coaching and editing may differ, we share the same aim: to support you in achieving your creative goals.

 • Jesse